SiriusXM Super Bowl LIV

 The first time SiriusXM brought C&I Studios on board was the start of a relationship: ever since, we’ve been asked back to produce the live stream of its Super Bowl coverage.
 For Super Bowl LIV we streamed every SiriusXM show across a full week, handling graphics, tickers, and overlays for Pitbull’s Globalization, Shade 45, Mad Dog Sports Radio, Kevin Hart’s Laugh Out Loud Radio, Radio Andy, Joel Osteen Radio, and the NFL’s radio channel.

-The magnitude was both exciting and daunting.
-The hours were brutal and the pressure was there at every step, but our team adapted and overcame every obstacle to deliver a high-quality, seamless stream with flawless continuity for the most-watched event on cable television.
-The photography on this page tells the story across both engagements, beginning with that first year of coverage.
+The hours were brutal and the pressure never let up, but our team adapted and overcame every obstacle to deliver a seamless stream with flawless continuity for the most-watched event on cable television.
+The photography on this page tells the story across both engagements.

 Live Graphics, Tickers, and Overlays

-We ran broadcast graphics in real time across every channel, building and triggering the animations that open each show, the lower-thirds and tickers that carry it, and the overlays that brand the stream.
-When the provided assets came in low-res or in the wrong format, our team created new ones on the fly, designing graphics live as the stream was in motion.
+We ran broadcast graphics in real time across every channel: building and triggering the animations that open each show, the lower-thirds and tickers that carry it, and the overlays that brand the stream.
+When assets came in low-res or in the wrong format, our team built new ones on the fly, designing graphics live as the stream was in motion.

 Solving It Live, On the Fly

 Every production has its own challenges, and live coverage at this scale magnifies them.
-We built a live stream ticker on set to switch between channels, re-cut assets that arrived in the wrong resolution, and answered last-minute requests, all in the background of a live program without a single viewer, host, or producer noticing.
+Every fix happened in the background of a live program, with no viewer, host, or producer noticing.

 The pressure was real, but staying calm and keeping the show running is exactly the job.
-Many of these obstacles were out of our control, yet they fell on our shoulders, and our team handled every one of them.
+Many of these obstacles were out of our control, yet they fell on our shoulders, and our team handled every one.
 They nailed it.

 Asked Back, Camera in Hand